 The penalties for supplying anabolic steroids are different in each state and territory.
-In some states, they are classified in the same drug category as heroin or ice, and suppliers can face imprisonment.
+In some states, they are classified in the same drug category as heroin or ice (crystal meth), and suppliers can face imprisonment.

 Anabolic steroids are banned in competitive sport.
 Using them can result in fines, suspensions or permanent bans.